 6.3.5.
 Step 5: Verification

 It is appropriate for objectives and targets to be developed by a Working Group, Committee or a body of SQEP.
-The Project Team Leader will accept the objectives and targets when included in the Environmental Case Report by endorsing the report.
+The member of the Project with formally-delegated environmental responsibilities will accept the objectives and targets when included in the Environmental Case Report by endorsing the report.

 CAD - Concept Stage, Assessment Stage or Demonstration Stage and reviewed as the project progresses.